 As I’m ready to watch “The Walk” tomorrow, I just thought here to pen something about the movie ‘The Martian’ which I saw last week.
-The reason I mentioned ‘The Walk’ here is the kind of film making technologies we are into with the likes of RealD projection (3D) and IMAX 3D.
+The reason I mentioned ‘The Walk’ here is the kind of filmmaking technologies we are into with the likes of RealD projection (3D) and IMAX 3D.
 While I watched ‘The Martian’ in 3D, a friend of mine recommended me to watch ‘The Walk’ only in IMAX 3D.
 I’ll share my experience on that later this weekend.

-‘The Martian’ is probably the best example how we can make our sci-fi thriller more realistic than just a regular space drama.
+‘The Martian’ is probably the best example of how we can make our sci-fi thriller more realistic than just a regular space drama.
 We have already watched this earlier in ‘Gravity’ as well as in ‘Interstellar‘.
 Be it futuristic dystopia or more fictional elements away from reality, at least big studios are now willing to make films that tend to redefine the sci-fi genre.

-Based on Andy Weir’s 2011 hit sci-fi survival novel of the same name, Damon here plays an astronaut Mark Watney stranded in Mars when a violent storm hits him and the rest of his crew members thought him dead and hence left the Red Planet.
+Based on Andy Weir’s 2011 hit sci-fi survival novel of the same name, Damon here plays an astronaut Mark Watney stranded on Mars when a violent storm hits him and the rest of his crew members thought him dead and hence left the Red Planet.
 But here is a survival saga when the protagonist Watney says: “I’m going to have to science the shit out of this.”

 Then it all boils down to Matt Damon and his charismatic presence.
-He has been exceptionally good in few of his earlier releases, and in this one he very well depicted the life of a lonely person far beyond our home planet but still determined to do the unthinkable in order to survive.
+He has been exceptionally good in a few of his earlier releases, and in this one, he very well depicted the life of a lonely person far beyond our home planet but still determined to do the unthinkable in order to survive.

 However, if there is anything I think of which is inspiring in this movie is the fact that it allows us to dream and explore things beyond earth.
 The cinematic experience in ‘The Martian’ makes us believe that any such near-future space exploration is achievable while sending a message to everyone that science is indeed tough.